s-fletcher/carly-blog/src/blog-posts/the-dreaded-icebreaker.md

 16.	**My favorite color is ~~pink~~ undecided.**

-I love to wear patterns and bright colors but other times I like to just wear blacks and greys.
+My go-to favorite color has always been pink.
+I have never put much thought into my favorite color but while writing this I took a look at my closet and my room.
+I wear mostly patterns and bright colors but I also have a lot of neutral blacks and greys.
 My room is a pink, green, blue, yellow floral theme.
-I think after typing this, maybe I don’t have a favorite color, haha.
+I think after much contemplation, maybe I don’t have a favorite color, haha.

 17.	**I have never broken any bone in my body.**